bang-olufsen/bang_olufsen-hacs/README.md

 ## Configuration

+This integration can be added to a Home Assistant installation using [HACS](https://hacs.xyz/) by adding `https://github.com/bang-olufsen/bangolufsen-hacs` as a [custom repository](https://hacs.xyz/docs/faq/custom_repositories/).

-This device can be added to your Home Assistant installation manually by using the UI or by auto-discovery.
+Afterwards, devices can be added to your Home Assistant installation manually by using the UI or by auto-discovery.

 ## Entities